About the Organization

 The Interfraternity Council (IFC) is the largest men’s organization on campus.
 It is the governing body of the four fraternities at Drury University.
 The IFC is responsible for assisting fraternal organizations in organizing activities of mutual concern and interest to all the fraternities on campus and promotes excellence in academics, community and campus involvement, and brotherhood.
 IFC fraternities are a home away from home where lasting friendships are made and networks with thousands of alumni are found.
 For more information, please visit the Greek Life website.

-The Interfraternity Council meets on Thursdays at 7 p.m. in FSC 124.
+The Interfraternity Council meets weekly on Wednesday at 6 p.m. in FSC 124.

 Elections: Officers are elected through their individual Fraternity chapter in November and December each year.
 IFC officers officially begin their office during the spring semester following the elections.